A flux-based HDG method

-In this paper, we present hybridizable discontinuous Galerkin (HDG) methods using scalar and vector hybrid variables and propose a unified framework to analyze them.
-In the original HDG method \cite{CGL2009}, a scalar hybrid variable $\widehat u_h$ is introduced to approximate the trace of $u$ on element boundaries, which corresponds to a Dirichlet boundary condition.
-The other variables approximating $u$ and $\qq$ can be eliminated in element-by-element fashion and we obtain a globally-coupled system of equations only in terms of $\widehat{u}_h$, which is called static condensation.
+where $\Omega \subset \mathbb{R}^d~(d=2,3)$ is a bounded convex polygonal or polyhedral domain and $f$ is a given function.
+In the original HDG method \cite{CGL2009}, a numerical trace $\widehat u_h$ is introduced as an unknown variable to approximate the trace of $u$ on element boundaries, which corresponds to a Dirichlet boundary condition, and a numerical flux $\qqhat$ is properly defined.
+The other variables $u_h$ and $\qq_h$ approximating $u$ and $\qq$, respectively, can be eliminated in element-by-element fashion and we obtain a globally-coupled system of equations only in terms of $\widehat{u}_h$, which is called static condensation.

-In \cite{Cockburn2016}, a Neumann-type HDG method is devised by employing a vector hybrid variable $\widehat{\qq}_h$ approximating the trace of $\qq$ instead of $\widehat{u}_h$.
-In the method, $\widehat{\qq}_h$ is unknown and $\widehat u_h$ is replaced by a numerical flux defined in terms of the other variables.
+In \cite{Cockburn2016}, a flux-based formulation is presented, in which the trace of $\qq$ on element boundaries instead of $\widehat{u}_h$ is hybridized, in other words, $\qqhat$ is an unknown variable and $\widehat{u}_h$ is defined in terms of $\qqhat$ and the other variables.